-WordPress is a 15-year-old CMS platform which is very mature now with simple structure, ease of coding and support from thousands of WordPress developers and contributors.
+WordPress is a 15-year-old CMS platform that is very mature now with simple structure, ease of coding, and support from thousands of WordPress developers and contributors.

 WordPress also offers easy access to the ecosystem from where one can download plenty of free plugins and themes.

-On the other hand, the crowdfunding platform is not just a website but a marketplace engine which includes a complex sequence of algorithms to support marketplace business model for fundraisers and supporters.
+On the other hand, the crowdfunding platform is not just a website but a marketplace engine that includes a complex sequence of algorithms to support the marketplace business model for fundraisers and supporters.

-WordPress would not best fit if you want to launch an enterprise application or marketplace based website where it includes continues involvement with lots of dynamic data from users on both front-end and back-end.
+WordPress would not best fit if you want to launch an enterprise application or marketplace-based website where it includes continuous involvement with lots of dynamic data from users on both front-end and back-end.

 Still not convinced?
 Take a look at the list of some of the most popular crowdfunding platforms which are not using WordPress as a base of their structure.